 Photo: Kushal P K / Wikimedia Commons

 Sakleshpur is another hidden gem in Karnataka that blooms during the monsoon season.
 Known for its rich biodiversity and coffee estates, this hill station becomes even more enchanting with the rains.
-The dense forests, mesmerizing waterfalls, and mist-covered hills are a sight to behold.
-Visitors can enjoy trekking through the Western Ghats, especially the famous trek to Ombattu Gudda, which offers breathtaking views.
+The dense forests, mesmerising waterfalls, and mist-covered hills are a sight to behold.
+Visitors can enjoy trekking through the Western Ghats to Ombattu Gudda.
+You can also explore Manjarabad Fort, one of the best places to visit in Sakleshpur.

 8. Kudremukh